Checkmarx/kics/docs/results.md

 ```

 ## ASFF
 You can export ASFF (AWS Security Finding Format) report by using `--report-formats "asff"`.
+The generated report file will have a prefix `asff-`.

 For default, the ASFF report uses a default AWS account ID ("AWS_ACCOUNT_ID") and a default AWS region ("AWS_REGION").
 To set these values, you need to define AWS_ACCOUNT_ID and AWS_REGION in your environment variables.
 ```